 What Is Wrong With The Traditional Method Of Washing The Hair?

-Conditioners tend to weigh down fine hair and make it greasy after a wash.
+Conditioners tend to weigh down fine hair and make it greasy after a hair wash.
 Moreover, the repeated application often cause product buildup on your scalp.
 Ditching the conditioner is also not a viable option because most shampoos tend to strip off the natural oils, leaving your hair dry and frizzy.

 What Is Reverse Washing And How To Do It?